The general shape of any data processing pipeline is

 withoutTimestamps()declares that the source stage has no timestamps.
 Use this if you don't need them (i.e., your pipeline won't perform windowed aggregation or stateful mapping).

-where to find them in the events.
-Some examples include an enrichment
+instruct Jet where to find them in the transformed events.
+Some examples

-stage that retrieves the timestamps from a side input or flat-mapping
+include an enrichment stage that retrieves the timestamps from a side

 Issue with Sparse Events

 If the time is extracted from the events, time progresses only when newer events arrive.
-If the events are sparse, the time will effectively stop until a newer event arrives.
+If the events are sparse, the time will effectively stop between two events.
 This causes high latency for time-sensitive operations (such as window aggregation).
 The time is also tracked for every source partition separately and if just one partition has sparse events, time progress in the whole job is hindered.